If you’re here, you’re wondering if Garageband amps are good.

 And if you’re not a huge fan of the Amp Designer, you can also use the Le Pou plug-ins that a lot of people enjoy.
 However, I find myself actually not using the Le Pou plug-ins and instead opting for the Amp Designer and the handy presets that come with it.

-It seems like the creators of the program knew that their market would consist of guitar and bass players because the software appears to be geared toward them, otherwise, I doubt the Amp Designer would even exist.
+Despite the importance of the piano in music production (one reason why I suggest buying PianoForAll from their site), it seems like the creators of the program knew that their market would consist of guitar and bass players because the software appears to be geared toward them, otherwise, I doubt the Amp Designer would even exist.

 Personally, I haven’t found a reason to switch to Logic Pro X yet, and from what I understand about it, there aren’t a ton of differences between Logic Pro X and Garageband anyway, other than the fact Logic Pro X has a bit more sophistication.